Stigand: Deposition and death

 After the first rebellions broke out in late 1067 William adopted a policy of conciliation towards the church.
 He gave Stigand a place at court, as well as giving administrative positions to Ealdred of York and Æthelwig, Abbot of Evesham.
-Archbishop Stigand appears on a number of royal charters in 1069, along with both Norman and English leaders.
+Archbishop Stigand appears on several royal charters in 1069, along with both Norman and English leaders.
 He even consecrated Remigius de Fécamp as Bishop of Dorchester in 1067.
 Once the danger of rebellion was past, however, William had no further need of Stigand.
 At a council held at Winchester at Easter 1070, the bishops met with papal legates from Alexander II.
-On 11 April 1070 Stigand was deposed by the papal legate, Ermenfroi, Bishop of Sion in the Alps, and was imprisoned at Winchester.
+On 11 April 1070 Stigand was deposed by the papal legate, Ermenfrid, Bishop of Sion in the Alps, and was imprisoned at Winchester.
 His brother Æthelmær, Bishop of Elmham, was also deposed at the same council.
-Shortly afterwards Aethelric the Bishop of Selsey, Ethelwin the Bishop of Durham and Leofwin Bishop of Lichfield, who was married, were deposed at a council held at Windsor.
+Shortly afterward Aethelric the Bishop of Selsey, Ethelwin the Bishop of Durham and Leofwin Bishop of Lichfield, who was married, were deposed at a council held at Windsor.
 There were three reasons given for Stigand's deposition: that he held the bishopric of Winchester in plurality with Canterbury; that he not only occupied Canterbury after Robert of Jumièges fled but also seized Robert's pallium which was left behind; and that he received his own pallium from Benedict X, an anti-pope.
 Some accounts state that Stigand did appear at the council which deposed him, but nothing is recorded of any defence that he attempted.
 The charges against his brother are nowhere stated, leading to a belief that the depositions were mainly political.
 That spring he had deposited his personal wealth at Ely Abbey for safekeeping, but King William confiscated it after his deposition, along with his estates.
 The king appointed Lanfranc, a native of Italy and a scholar and abbot in Normandy, as the new archbishop.

-King William appears to have left the initiative for Stigand's deposition to the papacy, and did nothing to hinder Stigand's authority until the papal legates arrived in England to depose the archbishop and reform the English Church.
+King William appears to have left the initiative for Stigand's deposition to the papacy and did nothing to hinder Stigand's authority until the papal legates arrived in England to depose the archbishop and reform the English Church.
 Besides witnessing charters and consecrating Remigius, Stigand appears to have been a member of the royal council, and able to move freely about the country.
 But after the arrival of the legates, William did nothing to protect Stigand from deposition, and the archbishop later accused the king of acting with bad faith.
 Stigand may even have been surprised that the legates wished him deposed.
 It was probably the death of Ealdred in 1069 that moved the pope to send the legates, as that left only one archbishop in England; and he was not considered legitimate and unable to consecrate bishops.
-The historian George Garnett draws the parallel between the treatment of King Harold in the Domesday Book of 1086, where he is essentially ignored as king, and Stigand's treatment after his deposition, where his time as archbishop is as much as possible treated as not occurring.
+The historian George Garnett draws the parallel between the treatment of King Harold in the Domesday Book, where he is essentially ignored as king, and Stigand's treatment after his deposition, where his time as archbishop is as much as possible treated as not occurring.